-Like the AOTC, there is an annual income cap on eligibility for the LLC credit.
-The credit is phased out for single taxpayers with modified AGI between \$80,000 and \$90,000 and for married couples with AGI between \$160,000 and \$180,000.
+To qualify for the full credit, a taxpayer's MAGI must be \$80,000 or less (or \$160,000 or less for a married couple filing jointly).
+Beyond those limits, the credit phases out.
 If you claim the AOTC for a student for the tax year, you are not allowed to claim the LLC for the same student that year.